hacksu/HTML-CSS/README.md

 - Use proper heading hierarchy (h1, h2, h3...)
 - Ensure good color contrast

-## Troubleshooting Common Issues

-**Site not loading?**
-- Check that your main file is named `index.html`
-- Verify all file paths are correct (case-sensitive on most servers)
-- Make sure images and CSS files are uploaded to the correct locations

-**Styling not working?**
-- Check that CSS file paths are correct
-- Verify there are no typos in your CSS selectors
-- Use browser developer tools (F12) to debug

-**JavaScript not working?**
-- Check the browser console (F12) for error messages
-- Verify all script tags are properly closed
-- Make sure JavaScript is placed before the closing `</body>` tag

 ## Your Journey Continues

 Congratulations!
 You now have the skills to: